 California faces a water shortage crisis and so does our coastal mid-county community.
 Locally we are challenged with an overdrafted groundwater basin and seawater intrusion occurring at our coastline.

-In order to protect our endangered groundwater resources, ensure water reliability and resiliency to our customers, and prepare for climate change and other future challenges we may face, the District developed in 2015 an action-oriented Community Water Plan.
+In order to protect our endangered groundwater resources, ensure water reliability and resiliency to our customers, and prepare for climate change and other future challenges we may face, the District developed in 2015 an action-oriented Community Water Plan that was updated in 2017.
 The Community Water Plan is based on community input, our Urban Water Management Plan, and shall serve as the District's roadmap to meeting our goal of sustainability by 2040.
 Working together, we can protect our limited and precious water supply.... today and for future generations.

 Community Water Plan Components